elastic/elasticsearch-k8s-metrics-adapter/README.md

 ## Metric server of type "custom" can be used to reference an existing or third party metric adapter service.
 metricServers:
   - name: my-existing-metrics-adapter
-    type: custom # To be used to forward metric requests to a server which complies with https://github.com/kubernetes/metrics
+    serverType: custom # To be used to forward metric requests to a server which complies with https://github.com/kubernetes/metrics
     clientConfig:
       host: https://custom-metrics-apiserver.custom-metrics.svc
       tls: